lmanul/whylinuxisbetter/_posts/2017-01-01-search_software.md

 ---
 lang: en
-title: Need new software?
-Don't bother searching the web, Linux gets it for you.
+title: "Need new software?
+Don't bother searching the web, Linux gets it for you."
 ---

 If you want to check out a new piece of software in Windows, you'll